-GMVCC 50+ Programs are funded in part by grants from the King County Department of Community and Human Services Aging Program, United Way, the Harvest Foundation, the Glaser Foundation, the Maple Valley Community Club, the Janet McKim Estate, the Puyallup Tribe of Indians Charity Trust Board, and the Fred Meyer Foundation.
+GMVCC 50+ Programs are funded in part by grants from the City of Maple Valley, Seattle Aging & Disability, the King County Department of Community and Human Services Aging Program, King County AddVANtage Plus, United Way, the Harvest Foundation, the Charis Fund, the Moccasin Lake Foundation, the Tulalip Tribes, the Kawabe Memorial Fund, and the generous donations from individuals and organizations in our local community.

 Stay active and independent!
 Every Monday, Wednesday and Friday, the GMVCC 50+ Program offers social opportunities, a tasty and nutritious lunch as well as special interest programs for adults age 50 and above.